 UW Hospital and Clinics False Claims Act (Whistleblowers)

 This policy will provide UWHC, its employees, agents, and contractors with information regarding the federal False Claims Act and the role of that law in preventing and detecting fraud, waste and abuse in federal health care programs.
+This policy will also provide UWHC employees with information regarding rights and protections available to employees for reporting certain types of concerns regarding federal contracts (e.g., gross waste of federal funds).

 The primary purpose of the federal False Claims Act is to combat fraud and abuse with regard to federal health care programs.
 The False Claims Act does this by making it possible for the federal government to bring legal action against health care providers who submit "false claims."
 The False Claims Act also permits lawsuits brought by individuals, typically employees or former employees, who have knowledge of fraudulent activities.
 These individuals are called "qui tam relators" or "whistleblowers."